epthewizard/MAC-Scanner/README.md

 ![Banner](https://document-export.canva.com/Gu4fs/DAEKnWGu4fs/1/preview/hVgYEKWUR9jLMIsQfx2oYw-0001-12067643902.png)

 # MAC-Scanner
 Scans a network for specified MAC Address.
-Allows you to keep it running and insert a Telegram bot token + chat ID to sent remote notifications.
+Allows you to keep it running and insert a Telegram bot token + chat ID to send remote notifications.
 Useful if you are trying to see if a person/MAC is on your home/local network while away.

 ### Installation